 At the Process Recovery Center, we encourage our clients to choose their own pathway.
 It’s not about which pathway you choose; success lies in whether or not you make a choice and then take consistent action in pursuit of your choice.
 You can possess a library of knowledge about addiction, recovery, and mental health, and still be unable to stop drinking alcohol or using drugs.
 The key to getting sober is action.
 Once you’ve chosen a recovery pathway that appeals to your sensibilities, you must FOLLOW the path.
 Tragically, one’s unwillingness to take action often means the difference between life and death.

+So, how do you get sober?
 How do you know which addiction recovery program is right for you?
 A holistic recovery program is like a triangle with three points.
-It will address the following needs, which are invaluable to healthy, happy sobriety:
+It will address the following needs, which are invaluable to healthy, happy sobriety.

 Although it’s certainly beneficial to educate yourself about the markers of a desirable recovery program, it’s even more essential to remember that action is the ONLY foolproof way to get sober.
 Sobriety doesn’t occur through osmosis.
 All good recovery programs provide a roadmap, but only you can step out into the sunshine and embrace the open road.